Updated August 2015

 The entry forms will be emailed to Clubs and be available on the PNZ website approximately six weeks prior to the tournament.
 Information on the entry form will include the tournament dates, venue, starting time, entry closing date and anticipated format of the tournament.

 The completed registration form together with the entry fee is returned to PNZ.
-PNZ will inform the host organisation of the number of entries on a weekly basis and the full registrations one week prior to the tournament and will post the registrations on the website and Facebook sites at that time.
+PNZ will inform the host organisation of the number of entries on a regular basis and the full registrations one week prior to the tournament and will post the registrations on the website and Facebook sites at that time.

 PNZ will allocate tournament venues.
 This may occur either by Clubs applying to PNZ to host the tournament, or at the invitation of PNZ.
 The general tournament area will be allocated at least two years in advance, and the specific host Club at least 6-12 months in advance where possible.
-Clubs must be affiliated to PNZ and forward to the Technical Director of Tournaments a completed application form ‘Hosting National and International Tournaments’ which can be found on the PNZ website.
+Clubs must be affiliated to PNZ and forward to the Co-ordinator of Tournaments a completed application form ‘Hosting National and International Tournaments’ which can be found on the PNZ website.

 The terrain is to be marked out (strung) in accordance with FIPJP specifications as adopted by PNZ (see diagram below).
 The required number of individual playing areas (pistes) will vary according to the event, with a minimum requirement of 20-24 depending on the tournament.
-Pistes should be 15x4m, but may be reduced slightly for Doubles (min 13x3.5m) and Singles events (min 12x3m), however preference will be given to venues that can provide wider pistes.
+Pistes should be 15x4m, but may be reduced slightly for Doubles or Singles (min 13x3.5m), however preference will be given to venues that can provide wider pistes.
 All pistes must be of the same dimensions, and clearly marked (strung).
 If string is used to delineate the pistes it must not be of such a diameter as to affect the path of either the jack or boule (a maximum diameter of 2mm is recommended).
 The strings must be pegged at intervals to keep them in contact with the ground to avoid players tripping over them.
 The surface of the terrains should ideally be of similar material and texture, but where variances do occur there must be sufficient numbers of each variant to ensure a random distribution of pistes will give all players an equal chance of playing on each surface.

 All Pistes must be clearly numbered for the tournament.